-In section 2 we saw that intuitions supporting multiple realizability stem from rely to the notion of the "equivalence" of computational systems.
+In section 2 we saw that intuitions supporting multiple realizability rely on the notion of the 'equivalence' of computational systems.
 But when, exactly, are Turing machines equivalent?
 And, what kind of equivalence is necessary to eliminate the equivocation discussed above?
-Recall that premise 3 of the argument to multiple realizability is: "Turing machines can completely describe any computational system."
-Where by "computational system" we mean things-that-compute.
-And by "completely describe" we mean something like: a description that captures the cognitively relevant behaviors of a system under a set of conditions.
-So, if we take any two things-that-compute and they are implementations of equivalent Turing machines, we should expect them to have cognitively similar behavior under similar conditions.
-Of course, if they are implementations of the same Turing machine, we have good reason to expect their cognitive behavior to be as similar as possible.
+Recall that premise 3 of the argument to multiple realizability is 'Turing machines can completely describe any computational system', whereby 'computational system' means things-that-compute and 'completely describe' means something like a description that captures the cognitively relevant behaviours of a system under a set of conditions.
+So, if we take any two things-that-compute and they are implementations of equivalent Turing machines, we should expect them to have cognitively similar behaviour under similar conditions.
+Of course, if they are implementations of the same Turing machine, we have good reason to expect their cognitive behaviour to be as similar as possible.

 I return to this point shortly, but first let us consider more recent results in computational theory that bear directly on considerations of computational equivalence.
 Kolmogorov has shown how important the implementation of a computational system is to its computational character.
-He has proven that two implementations of a given functional description can not be usefully considered equivalent unless they are almost identical.
+He has proven that two implementations of a given functional description cannot be usefully considered equivalent unless they are almost identical.
 This is because an algorithm running on one implementation can only be run by another implementation with the addition of an emulator program of some sort.
-Running this emulator adds computational complexity^[3] making the second implementation significantly different from the first (Le Cun and Denker 1992).
-It is only in the limiting case of infinite symbol-strings that this overhead can be ignored (a limiting case often adopted by Turing machine proofs).
-For finite strings, this overhead will significantly affect the performance of the computer - especially if we place time and resource restrictions on its behavior.
-Such restrictions seem to be the rule more than the exception in the case of cognitive systems (Newell 1990; van Gelder 1995; Eliasmith 1996).
+Running this emulator adds computational complexity making the second implementation significantly different from the first (Le Cun and Denker 1992).3 It is only in the limiting case of infinite symbol-strings that this overhead can be ignored (a limiting case often adopted by Turing machine proofs).
+For finite strings, this overhead will significantly affect the performance of the computer-especially if we place time and resource restrictions on its behaviour.
+Such restrictions seem to be the rule more than the exception in the case of cognitive systems (Newell 1990, van Gelder 1995, van Gelder and Port 1995, Eliasmith 1996).

 So, the structure of a computer may not affect what class of functions is computable for that computer, however, its structure will significantly affect computational complexity.
 Since an increase in computational complexity necessitates an increase in the time and power needed to perform a computation, the class of actual computable functions within a given period of time and with a fixed amount of computational resources will vary for different physical computers.
-It is in this way that "equivalent" computers are significantly not equal.
+It is in this way that 'equivalent' computers are significantly not equal.
 Implementing equivalent or even identical Turing machines does not at all guarantee equivalent computational complexity.
 In this respect, implementation and function are intimately bound.
 This is true even for abstract computational descriptions if time and resources are included in such descriptions.
 So, claims of Turing machine equivalence tell us little about computational complexity and it is computational complexity, not mere function, that is cognitively relevant.